-CEM research at Oregon State focuses on a wide variety of topics related to the design and construction of infrastructure projects.
-CEM faculty have extensive expertise and experience in the following CEM signature research areas:
+Construction research at Oregon State focuses on a wide variety of topics related to the design and construction of infrastructure projects.
+Construction faculty have extensive expertise and experience in the following signature research areas:

 - Human Factors in Construction – addressing the needs and abilities of humans involved in the construction process